Skip to main content

 • Anyone who is ill should avoid going to work, especially food handlers or caregivers, until at least 48 hours after symptoms have stopped.
 Even after they are well, people can carry the virus in their stool for a few days so careful hand washing should continue.

 • If several members of a family are sick with vomiting and diarrhea, clean up at once with soap and water.
-Once clean up then disinfect all surfaces (e.g., floors, counters and furniture) with a dilute bleach solution (at least one part household bleach to 50 parts water - e.g. four teaspoons of bleach [20mls] to one litre of water and one minute of contact time).
-Once everyone is well, then use the same concentration of bleach solution to distinfect commonly touched surfaces.
+Then disinfect all surfaces (e.g., floors, counters and furniture) with a diluted bleach solution (at least one part household bleach to 50 parts water - e.g., four teaspoons of bleach [20mls] to one litre of water and one minute of contact time).
+Once everyone is well, then use the same concentration of bleach solution to disinfect commonly touched surfaces.
 Visitors should be asked to stay away until there are no sick people in the house and the frequently touched surfaces have been disinfected.

 • If only one person is sick, other family members may become sick after 12-48 hours.
 The sick person should try to keep to his or her own room and have little contact with the other family members.
 Everyone must do careful handwashing.